ARMmbed/mbed-os-5-docs/docs/tutorials/mesh/thread_intro.md

-# Introduction to mbed OS Thread
+# Introduction to Thread networking stack

 ## Why to use Thread